 With a 98% success rate, SkyRefund makes claiming flight compensation straightforward, which is why it is trusted by over 1M passengers.
 With over 8 years of legal experience, we help passengers worldwide exercise their rights and claim the compensation they are entitled to.

-Based on our Trustpilot reviews, one passenger who was denied compensation when applying directly to the airline enjoyed a “smooth and effective” process to receive their claim when utilising SkRefunds service.
+Based on our Trustpilot reviews, one passenger who was denied compensation when applying directly to the airline enjoyed a “smooth and effective” process to receive their claim when utilising SkyRefund service.
 Another SkyRefund customer was thrilled with the speedy process after receiving their compensation in a matter of days.

 Refunds from Wizz Air typically take between 48 hours and 30 days to process.
+They’re different from flight compensation and aren’t fixed.
+Their amount depends on the cost of your ticket.

 No, this is regarded as an extraordinary circumstance that is not within the airline's control, so you cannot claim compensation.